| Reading time: | 10 min |

 If you see a different result, you are not using an Arm computer running 64-bit Linux.

-You must ensure that either Environment Modules or the Lmod Environment Module System are installed on your Linux machine.
+You must also ensure that either Environment Modules or the Lmod Environment Module System are installed on your Linux machine.
 The GNU Compiler (GCC) is also required.

-For Ubuntu Linux install the required packages.
+For Ubuntu Linux, install the following required packages.

 sudo apt-get install build-essential -y